-Lusaka has become something of a boom town of late.
+Lusaka is something of a boom town.
 New buildings are going up everywhere and many chain stores and shopping malls are springing up all over the sprawling suburbs.

-The road development isn’t quite keeping up so peak hour traffic is finally becoming like other cities, but it has an optimistic air of a town on the rise.
+The road development isn’t quite keeping up so peak-hour traffic can be like other cities’ but it has an optimistic air of a town on the rise.
 For many, this is the perfect example of what economic liberalisation has done for the country.
 And viewed from the villages, Lusaka is the glittering capital which still persuades rural Zambians to migrate to the city in search of jobs and dreams.
-Well over 60% of its 2 million inhabitants are unemployed, but there are surprisingly few beggars.
-Although petty theft occurs, most people try to make an honest living selling their wares or services, always with a friendly smile.
+Most people try to make an honest living selling their wares or services, always with a friendly smile.

 - City: Capital

 - Shopping: Manda Hill

 - Parks: Lusaka National Park

 Lusaka is close to the centre of Zambia between the eastern and western bulges.
 All major routes to the east, west, north and south flow through the city.

 - The Great North Road comes down from Tanzania via Kapiri Mposhi, and is about 1 100km / 684mi from the Tanzanian border.

 - The Great East Road from Chipata to Lusaka is 570km / 354mi.

 - The road from Livingstone in the south meets up with the Kafue Road and is 470km / 292mi long.
 From the Chirundu border with Zimbabwe, the route is well paved and 136km / 85mi long.